christensenjairus/photo-video-organizer/README.md

 * Finds when a photo or video was created using the creation date.
 If no creation date is present, will look at the modification date instead.
 * Renames files to `yyyy-mm-dd_hh-mm-ss`, adding a counter onto the end if many files are taken at the same second *and they are not duplicates*.
 * Removes duplicates.
-* Moves file into a folder representing the year and month. (i.e. `/2022/01-Janurary/`)
+* Moves file into a folder representing the year and month. (i.e. `/2022/01 - January/`)
-* Moves files that are not photos/videos into their own folder named `Other`, for you to organize manually.
+* Moves files that are not photos/videos into their own folder named `Other`, for you to organize manually (or delete!).
 * Moves files with an unknown creation/modification date to a folder named `Unknown Date`, for you to organize manually.

 # Prerequisites